2016 Irkutsk mass methanol poisoning: Background

 At the same time, Russia remained one of the highest consumers of alcohol per capita in the world.
-According to the World Health Organization, Russian citizens consumed an average of 11.7 L per person every year (as of 2016).
+According to the World Health Organization, Russian citizens consumed an estimated average of 11.7 L per person every year (as of 2016).
 (Note: The World Health Organization said that their estimated consumption total covers "recorded and unrecorded alcohol per capital consumption" in individuals aged 15 or higher.)
-To continue those drinking habits amidst the declining economic situation, many Russians turned to less-regulated surrogate alcohols.
-Even the cheapest vodkas, carrying government-regulated prices, could not compete with surrogates that retailed for half the price.
+About a third of that was unrecorded alcohol, including illegal and surrogate alcohols.
+(Note: Experts estimated that surrogate alcohols alone made up twenty percent of the total alcohol consumed in Russia.)

-Experts estimated that surrogate alcohols made up twenty percent of the total alcohol consumed in Russia.
-Other experts estimated that more than ten million Russians routinely purchased such alcohol, and that its consumption had increased by as much as 65 percent since the introduction of an alcohol excise tax in 2009.
-Such a widespread use of surrogate alcohols led to increasing amounts of alcohol poisonings, adding to a problem that was already severe in Russia as of the early 21st century.
+Surrogate alcohols thrived because even the cheapest legal vodkas, carrying government-regulated prices, could not compete with surrogates that retailed for far less.
+Some surrogates cost over 90% less.
+As a result, more than ten million Russians routinely purchased such alcohol, and its consumption had increased by as much as 65 percent since the introduction of an alcohol excise tax in 2009.
+This widespread use had led to increasing amounts of alcohol poisonings, adding to a problem that was already severe in Russia.

 The mass methanol poisoning in Irkutsk, a city of about 600,000 people near Lake Baikal in southern Siberia, was caused by an adulterated batch of alcoholic hawthorn-scented bath oil.
 It was named Boyaryshnik («Боярышник»), the Russian word for hawthorn, and was also described as a lotion.
 The product shared its name with a popular hawthorn-flavored tincture, and vodka historian Alexander Nikishin told the magazine Vice that was a deliberate choice to obfuscate its intended purpose:

+The name Boyaryshnik is used to hide the nature of this product. ...
 You can buy Boyaryshnik in a pharmacy, a medicinal tincture.
 And then there is the Boyaryshnik spirit, which they call medicinal, but really it's just alcohol with the taste of Boyaryshnik.
 It's bootlegging, pure and simple.

-The Boyaryshnik bottles carried clear warnings that they were not intended for consumption.
+Boyaryshnik bottles were typically half the size of vodka, but their alcohol content was so high that individuals could dilute them to a similar alcohol by volume.
+They carried clear warnings that they were not intended for consumption.
 However, many Russians knew that the product was meant to be a cheap vodka substitute and government authorities condoned its sale.
-The oil bottles were typically half the size of vodka, but their alcohol content was so high that individuals could dilute them to a similar alcohol by volume.

 These sorts of surrogate alcohols were widely available in Russian supermarkets, shops, and vending machines.
 They were also not subject to any legal age requirement, alcohol excise stamps, or other restrictions introduced in the early 2010s to curb alcohol consumption in the country.
 The vending machines were particularly problematic: they were highly profitable, available 24 hours a day, and often deliberately placed near impoverished areas of Russian cities to appeal to people seeking a cheap alternative to legal alcohol.
+Research in the Siberian city of Novosibirsk showed that many customers of surrogate alcohols like bath oil were heavy drinkers and poor.